-You asked and we listened.
-Printable writing worksheets for 4th-grade students and writing prompt pdfs are here.
-Writing is an important part of a child’s education.
-What they learn as a child and how they learn it will stick with them throughout the rest of their lives.
+You already know that writing is an important part of a child’s education.
+I mean what they learn as a child and how they learn it will stick with them throughout the rest of their lives.

 To help support you in your efforts to provide children with the writing skills they need, we offer you the following free writing resources.
-Some of the resources are writing worksheets and others are printables.
-We also share a link to our favorite writing worksheets resource for fourth graders.
+Some of the resources are writing worksheets and others are printable prompts.
+We also share a link to our favorite writing worksheet resource for fourth graders.

 If you need fun ways to support your child’s writing skill development, you have come to the right place.
-We welcome you and hope you enjoy the resources on our blog.
+I welcome you and hope you enjoy the resources on my blog.

 More Free Grade 4 Writing Resources